 No matter what part of the country you live in, outdoor kitchens create a whole new dimension to the outdoor living space.
 They allow the host to spend time with guests and prevent doors from being constantly opened and shut.
 An outdoor kitchen space would not be complete without an outdoor sink.
 However, a traditional outdoor sink has costly and time-intensive plumbing.
 It involves digging up the yard and connecting the sink lines to sewer lines.
 A plumber is frequently required for this job.
 A dry sink or sink connected to the outdoor faucet are both easy ways to bring water into the sink.
-It should be noted that neither of these methods creates a potable drinking system unless your house has a whole house plumbing filtering system.
+It should be noted that neither of these methods create a potable drinking system unless your house has a whole house plumbing and water filtering system.
 However, they can be used to rinse dishes, wash veggies, and wash our hands.
 This article will review how to install it using the outdoor faucet.
 This is a plumbing installation of medium difficulty that can be completed by one person in a day.

 - Faucet Connector